JHUWebTutorial/PersonalWebsitePart2/README.md

-# PersonalWebsitePart1
+# PersonalWebsitePart2
-This is roughly how far we got after our first meeting!
+This is roughly how far we got after our second meeting.